Chapter Seven (album): Background

-Reviews
+A national tour was announced in August 2013, titled Without a Fight, The tour commenced in October 2013.

+Reception

 Maggie Sapet from Myamn said: "The acoustic pop folk album that tells tales of love, life and everything in between uses predominantly acoustic guitar and drums to create songs that make you think and that you can relate to at the same time.
 After all, it is an album all about taking a leap of faith and believing in yourself.
 This is not only true for the album’s themes, but also Leith’s decision to go independent."

 The Sound of Oz reviewed the album positively, saying, "His distinctive soaring voice is in fine form, but he’s learned to reign in his falsetto and use it only for effect.
 I’m not sure whether that’s about Damien developing as an artist, or if he simply knows that he doesn’t need to deliver the big crowd-pleasing notes that inspire people to pick up the phone anymore.
 Either way, the vocal performances in Chapter Seven feel really natural and honest." and "Leith wears his heart on his sleeve, and that’s so compelling.
 It’s impossible not to like an artist that so freely shares himself with his audience.
-He may not be reaching the masses that he did during his time on Idol, but with Chapter Seven Damien rewards anyone that’s willing to listen.
+He may not be reaching the masses that he did during his time on Idol, but with Chapter Seven Damien rewards anyone that’s willing to listen."